Project Background

 Craft an approachable brand persona and compelling narrative tailored to our key demographics

-• I advised them to create a brand persona that evokes the image of a trusted advisor who's reliable, wise and approachable.
+I advised Biro to craft a brand persona that evokes the image of a trusted advisor who's reliable yet approachable.
 This is to demystify Indonesian millennials' fear and intimidating image of financial products.

 Initial Brand Direction